 When can I switch my baby to whole milk?

-You can start feeding your baby whole milk instead of infant formula after his or her first birthday, or if he or she was born prematurely (1 year corrected age).
-Your baby should drink whole milk.
-Reduced-fat or fat-free milk do not offer the calories and fat that your child needs to grow and develop.
+You can start feeding your baby whole milk instead of infant formula around his or her first birthday, or if he or she was born prematurely (1 year corrected age).
+Your baby should drink whole milk; reduced-fat or fat-free milk do not offer the calories and fat that your child needs to grow and develop.